dartlangfr/risk-codelab/docs/rules.md

 ### Attack

+This phase allows to attack other territories.

+You can:
-This phase allows to attack other territories that are adjacent to a territory you own or that are connected with a territory you own by a sea-lane.
+- only attack other territories that are adjacent to a territory you own or that are connected to you a territory you own by a sea-lane.

-You must attack :

-- from a territory with at least 2 armies
-- to a territory connected to the territory from which you attack

-If the attacked territory have no army left it is conquered.
-You can move any number of armies from the attacking territory to the conquered territory (there must be at least 1 army in every territory).

-You can attack any number of times during your turn.
-Once done you can make a **fortification**.
+- attack any number of times from any one of your territories to any adjacent territory.

 Attacking is optional.
 You may decide not to attack at all during a turn, only deploying armies.

+Once done you can make a **fortification**.

-#### attack computation
+#### Battle

-Because a territory must be occupied at all times, the attacker must leave at least one army behind.
-The rest of armies (with a maximum of 3) are used to attack.
+A maximum of 3 armies are squared off to attack but at least one army must stay behind, because a territory must be occupied at all times.
 This number determines how many dices to roll for the attacker.
-The defender will roll one dice by army on the attacked territory (with a maximum of 2).

-Then:
+A maximum of 2 armies are squared off from the attacked territory.
+This number determines how many dices to roll for the defender.

+Dices are rolled, then:

--Match up the highest attacking dice with the highest defending dice, and match the second highest attacking dice with the second highest defending dice.
+- Match up the highest attacking dice with the highest defending dice, and match the second highest attacking dice with the second highest defending dice.
 If there is only one defending dice, only match up the highest attacking dice with the defending dice.
--Remove one army from the attacking territory if the defending dice is higher or equal to its corresponding attacking dice.
+- Remove one army from the attacking territory if the defending dice is higher or equal to its corresponding attacking dice.
--Remove one army from the defending territory if the attacking dice is higher to its corresponding defending dice.
+- Remove one army from the defending territory if the attacking dice is higher to its corresponding defending dice.

-It's hard to understand ?
-Here are examples :
+It's hard to understand?
+Here are examples:

 | Attacking dices | Defending dices | Attacking loss | Defending loss |
 | ----- | --- | --- | --- |